MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 ## Enforcement Responsibilities

-Community leaders are responsible for clarifying and en
+Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take